epsilon537/boxlambda/docs/pmods.md

 ### Audio PMOD

-To make space for keyboard and mouse, I moved the audio PMOD to the ChipKit header of the Arty A7 board.
+To make space for the keyboard and mouse, I moved the audio PMOD to the ChipKit header of the Arty A7 board.
 Hook up Digilent's [PMOD Amp2](https://digilent.com/shop/pmod-amp2-audio-amplifier/) as follows:

 - PMOD Pin 1 (*AIN*) to ChipKit IO 0.
 - PMOD Pin 2 (*GAIN*) to ChipKit IO 1.